MyNameIsTeo-git/custom_teo-tokens-vRP/README.md

 - To see how many Tokens a Player has:
 `/gettokens <id>`

+### Attention:

+To use the commands to add/remove Tokens you need the ace permission.
+It can be set in the server.cfg with these strings:

+`
+    add_ace group.admin command allow
+    add_ace group.admin command.quit deny
+    add_principal identifier.steam:changeme group.admin
+`
+You have to modify the changeme with your steam hex!

 ### Events:

 - To add Tokens to a Player: